jiwon-lieb/test-klaytn-docs/docs/dapp/json-rpc/api-references/eth.md

 Klaytn's data structure (Transaction, Block, and TransactionReceipt) cannot be fully supported via eth namespace APIs.

 Please check the [Differences Overview from Ethereum](#differences_overview_from_ethereum) section of this document.

+**NOTE**: `eth` namespace APIs are supported from Klaytn v1.8.0.

+The list below enumerates the API functions.
+All `eth` namespace APIs are supported in Klaytn.